-Non-operating income (expense) increased \$8.8 million to \$8.0 million in Q2 FY22, compared with \$(0.8) million in Q2 FY21, and increased \$12.8 million to \$12.7 million in YTD FY22, compared with \$(0.1) million in YTD FY21.
-These increases were primarily due to favorable movements of the South Korean won and the New Taiwan dollar against the U.S. dollar, which were partially offset by unfavorable movements of the RMB against the U.S. dollar.
-These net favorable foreign currency results were partially offset by increased interest expense in the current year periods, which resulted from our receiving lower subsidies on our China-based debt.
+Non-operating income (expense) increased \$12.7 million to \$16.4 million in YTD FY22, compared with \$3.6 million in YTD FY21.
+The increase was primarily due to favorable movements of the South Korean won, the New Taiwan dollar, and the Singapore dollar against the U.S. dollar, which were partially offset by unfavorable movements of the RMB against the U.S. dollar.
+Interest expense increased \$0.9 million in YTD FY22 as a result of lower subsidies received on our China-based debt.